bbatsov/batsov.com/_posts/2021-12-31-2021-the-year-in-review.md

 The total opposite of Notion.

+### The Year in Hardware

+If there's one thing I love doing it's playing with computer hardware and all sorts of tech gadgets (e.g. phones, speakers, mics, ebook readers, etc).
+I'm always considering to buy something new, even if I don't really need it.
+I'm proud that in 2021 I showed some signs of growing up and suppressed my urges to buy things spontaneously.

+After considering to buy all sorts of crazy things in the end I limited myself to the two things I really needed:

+- [Audioengine A2+ speakers](https://audioengineusa.com/shop/wirelessspeakers/a2-wireless-computer-speakers/), as I wanted to enjoy better music now that I'm spending so much time at home.
+I totally love them and I can heartily recommend them to anyone looking for compact, yet good sounding/looking speakers.
+- As mentioned earlier in the article - a new laptop (Lenovo Yoga Slim 7).
+Totally love it!

+Right now I'm also in the market for true wireless earbuds and I'll likely go for the Sony WF-1000XM4.
+Sony, I know that naming is hard, but I'm pretty sure you can do better than this!

 ### Books

 I didn't read much this year, especially when it comes to fiction.
 I challenged